TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-alerts-issueazuremonitoringalert.md

 	},{
 			"id": "email_address_confirmation",
 			"order": 2,
-			"visibility": "issue_type == Unable to receive email notification for alerts", "controlType": "dropdown",
+			"visibility": "issue_type == Not receiving email notification for alerts", "controlType": "dropdown",
 			"displayLabel": "Have you reverified the email address configured for alert?", "watermarkText": "Select",